 I am a cognitive-science linguist with a strong background in mathematics.
-My PhD degree is in General Linguistics (with a minor in Slavic Linguistics) and I earned it at the University of Vienna where I also did my postdoc and senior postdoc in Slavic Studies (linguistic orientation).
+My PhD degree is in General Linguistics (with a minor in Slavic Linguistics) and I obtained it from the University of Vienna where I also did my postdoc and senior postdoc in Slavic Studies (linguistic orientation).

 I investigate the structure and meaning of words, phrases and sentences from a theoretical, typological and cognitive perspective.
 My work is cross-linguistic and I have carried out research on: Belarusian, Bulgarian, Czech, English, German, Italian, Polish, Russian, Serbian/Croatian/Bosnian, Slovak, Slovene, Spanish and Ukrainian.